makers-ie/pov-globe/README.md

 * Hall/optical-sensor for motor auto-calibration (1 pulse/revolution)
 * Ring PCBs
   * Copper traces going to the edge, connecting by direct soldering should be rigid and good
+  * We will be running MHz signals, so 4-layer PCB is probably needed to have a full ground plane

 Electrical
 ----------